 Interdependence: There is a balance between independence and dependence.
 Each of you relies on the other for emotional support and fulfillment, maintaining your sense of self-worth and happiness.

-Next, let’s look at some action steps you can take to jumpstart your efforts to overcome unhealthy behaviors within your relationship.
+Next, let’s look at some research-backed actionable steps you can take to jumpstart your efforts to overcome unhealthy behaviors within your relationship.

 Toxic love is damaging to both people involved.